-When the final inspection has passed the owner must apply for a CCC as soon as possible.
-The application form for a CCC can be obtained from the 'related documents' section at the bottom of this page, or in hard copy from Council on request, phone 871 5000.
+The owner must apply for CCC after all building work to be carried out under the Building Consent granted to the owner is completed.
+The application form for a CCC can be obtained from the 'related documents' section at the top of this page, or in hard copy from Council on request, phone 871 5000.

 The application for a CCC form must be completed in full.
 You will need to include documents identified in your Building Consent.
 These may include: Producer statements; energy certificates; Licensed Building Practitioner records; plumbing and drainage documentation; as-builts for minor variations.

 When a Compliance Schedule is associated with your Building Consent you will have to provide producer statements.
 These will need to identify the installation and maintenance standards required for all specified systems included in your consent.
 For more information on producer statements, see the Apply for Building Consent page.